jagenjo/litescene.js/guides/programming_components.md

 ```

 Where the first parameter is the instance that will trigger the event, the second the name of the event, the thirth the callback and
 the fourth parameter is the instance where you want to execute the callback.
-You could use mycallback.bind( this ) and skip the fourth parameter
-but the problem with that approach is that you wont be able to unbind the event in the future.
+You could use mycallback.bind( this ) and skip the fourth parameter but the problem with that approach is that you wont be able to unbind the event in the future (because the Function.bind returns a different function every time), so try to pass always the fourth parameter.

 If we want to unbind the event we could call unbind for every event or directly unbindAll to the specific instance: